ronen-aniti-projects/LQR-Quadcopter/README.md

 ## Overview

 I apply principles taught in ENME605 Advanced Systems Control to design and simulate a full-state feedback control system for hover control of a quadcopter drone.
 I begin by deriving a state-space model, linearizing the equations of motion about the hover state, and verifying controllability.
 Using the Linear Quadratic Regulator (LQR) optimal control framework, I design the quadcopter's hover controller and improve upon it by refining the LQR weighting matrices.
 I then confirm observability and design an observer via pole placement to reconstruct unmeasured states.
 My focus with this project is on applying state-space modeling, LQR, and state estimation techniques.
-Finally, I evaluate the performance of the controller with Monte Carlo trials, determining a 3.5s 95th %tile settling time with 2cm/2deg under +- 25% pertubations with <11% thrust overhead.

 ## Deriving the Plant Dynamics
 I derive the state-space model for the quadcopter drone.
 I define the physical parameters of the drone, I define the quadcopter's degrees of freedom, I define a suitable state vector, I define the quadcopter's control inputs, I derive the equations of motion, I linearize the equations of motion about the hover condition, and I cast the linearized equations of motion into a state-space form suitable for linear control design.